donnemartin/dev-setup/README.md

   <br/>
 </p>

-When setting up a new Mac, you may want to install [Homebrew](http://brew.sh/) along with some common Homebrew formulae and apps.
-Homebrew is a package manager that simplifies installing and updating applications or libraries.
+When setting up a new Mac, you may want to install [Homebrew](http://brew.sh/), a package manager that simplifies installing and updating applications or libraries.

-**For a full listing of installed formulae and apps, refer to the commented [brew.sh source file](https://github.com/donnemartin/dev-setup/blob/master/brew.sh) directly and tweak it to suit your needs.**
+Some of the apps installed by the `brew.sh` script include: Chrome, Firefox, Sublime Text, Atom, Dropbox, Evernote, Skype, Slack, Alfred, VirtualBox, Vagrant, etc.  **For a full listing of installed formulae and apps, refer to the commented [brew.sh source file](https://github.com/donnemartin/dev-setup/blob/master/brew.sh) directly and tweak it to suit your needs.**

 After synchronizing with the dev-setup repo through [Step 2: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory: